SpaceX Waves off Undocking of Cargo Dragon

-Category: Space Hits: 3The SpaceX Cargo Dragon vehicle is pictured docked to the Harmony module’s space-facing international docking adapter.
+Category: Space Hits: 5The SpaceX Cargo Dragon vehicle is pictured docked to the Harmony module’s space-facing international docking adapter.
 Credit: NASA TV

 As a result of adverse weather conditions at the targeted splashdown zone off the coast of Daytona Beach, Florida, SpaceX has waved off today’s planned departure of an upgraded SpaceX Dragon resupply spacecraft.